-On Day 5 we'll travel westwards, enjoying the valley of the Danube – meanwhile a world heritage site in the beautiful area called "Wachau" (The Winelands).
-We'll also visit Krems and discover its old historical centre, and after lunch we'll learn more about their innovative approach to wine culture in the Vinotheke "Loisium".
-Time-permitting, we'll stop for a short walk in the "Heilgensteiner Kellergasse" for a glass of wine amongst the vineyards, and later check in at the Hotel Schloss Duernstein and have dinner there.
+On Day 5 we'll travel westwards, enjoying the valley of the Danube – a world heritage site in the beautiful area called "Wachau" (The Winelands).
+We'll also visit Krems and discover its old historical centre.
+After lunch we'll learn more about their innovative approach to wine culture in the Vinothek "Loisium".
+Time-permitting, we'll stop for a short walk in the "Heiligenstein Kellergasse" for a glass of wine amongst the vineyards, and later check in at the Hotel Schloss Duernstein and have dinner there.

 - Scenic drive to Duernstein